 It is important for Americans who have contact with foreign nationals to understand the process that all intelligence services use to spot, assess and recruit agents.
 The Road to Recruitment describes the systematic, step-by-step process that intelligence operatives use to winnow down a large number of contacts until they eventually find the one or two exceptions who may be susceptible to recruitment.
 Anyone who during the course of their job has regular contact with foreign nationals should read the Road to Recruitment.

 Who Is Most Likely to Be Targeted discusses several factors that increase the possibility that you, or any other person, will be targeted and assessed.
-These include:

 - Your access to information, people, or places of active intelligence interest.